D4RKONION/FAT/README.md

 # FAT 3
 Welcome to FAT!
-The most popular SFV app in the world!
+The most popular SF6 and GGST frame data app in the world!
 You can check out live versions of the app here:

 [Webapp](https://fullmeter.com/fatonline)